awsdocs/aws-doc-sdk-examples/python/example_code/iam/iam_basics/README.md

 ## Running the code

 Each file can be run separately at a command prompt.
-For example, see the user demonstration by running the following from a command prompt window.
+For example, see the user demonstration by running the following at a command prompt.

 ```
 python user_wrapper.py